dart-archive/www.dartlang.org/src/site/articles/dart-web-components/spec.markdown

 element property, and a [UI event listener](#event-listeners) that will react to user interactions and update the corresponding Dart assignable value.

-Most two-way bindings copy contents between an HTML element property and a Dart value without doing any processing of the data.
-There is one special binding on radio buttons that behaves differently.
+Although most two-way bindings copy contents between an HTML element property and a Dart value without doing any processing of the data, one special binding on radio buttons behaves differently.
 Radio buttons can be grouped together by name, so only one button in a group is selected at a time.
 You can track which element is seleceted in two ways: you can bind each radio button to a boolean flag, or you can bind all radio buttons in a group to a single Dart value.
 The